rabdumalikov/eswitch_v5/doc/index.md

 );
 ```
 </table>
-Pretty close, huh?
-Except the places where I was either limited by language or intentionally tried to avoid certain behavior of <span class="keywordflow">`switch`</span> statement like default fallthrough.\n
+Pretty close, isn't it?
+Except the places where I've been either limited by the language or intentionally tried to avoid one particular behavior of the <span class="keywordflow">`switch`</span> statement such as default fallthrough.\n
 \n
 @note In C++ <span class="keywordflow">`switch`</span> statement has explicit <span class="keywordflow">`break`</span> and implicit fallthrough.

 \n
-This behavior is considered to be error-prone.
-Since developers sometimes forget to use
+This behavior is considered error-prone.
+Since developers occasionally forget to use
-<span class="keywordflow">`break`</span> and because of this their code doesn't work the way it was intended.
-Thus in my implementation I reversed this concept i.e. `eswitch` has implicit <span class="keywordflow">`break`</span> and explicit fallthrough.
+<span class="keywordflow">`break`</span> and because of this their code doesn't work as intended.
+Thus, in my implementation, I reversed this concept i.e. `eswitch` has an implicit <span class="keywordflow">`break`</span> and an explicit fallthrough.
 Compare:
 <table cellspacing="0" cellpadding="0">
 <tr>
     <td>